 Frndly TV: Frndly was launched by a former executive of the popular Live TV platform Sling TV.
 The idea was to offer a Live TV streaming service that doesn't require parental control, with the main draw being the three Hallmark channels.

-Now TV: Now TV is the new cable alternative from Comcast (owner of Xfinity).
-For $20/month, you get over 40 live channels, 20 hours of DVR, and watch on up to three devices.
-You also get Peacock Premium included.
-And of course, no minimum commitment and you can cancel anytime.
+NOW TV: Now TV is the new cable alternative from Comcast (owner of Xfinity).
+It's 40 live channels, 20 hours of DVR, and watch on up to three devices.
+It also doubles as a bundle since you get Peacock Premium included at no additional cost.

 What is the cheapest live TV streaming service for sports channels?

 The most affordable streaming service for sports viewing is Sling TV.
 Out of its two available plans, Sling Orange has the most coverage since it carries ESPN, ESPN2, and ESPN3, but Sling Blue is also a formidable option as it carries NFL Network and FS1.
-Each costs $40/month (or $20 on your first month) and only $55 together as Sling Orange + Blue.
-These channels may be enough for casual sports fans, but if you're looking for more, you can always pay an extra $11/month for the sports bundle and add up to 11 more sports channels in your lineup, and $29/month if you want dedicated NBA coverage.
+Each costs around $45.99/month and only $60.99 together as Sling Orange + Blue.
+These channels may be enough for casual sports fans, but if you're looking for more, you can always pay extra for the sports bundle and add up to 11 more sports channels in your lineup.

 What is the cheapest live TV streaming service for news channels?